ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 Compile & install opencv by running the following command.
 ```
-make -j8                             # Use -j4 instead if your CPU has 4 cores.
-sudo make install
+nproc                                # Will give you the number of CPU cores make -j8                             # Use -j4 instead if your CPU has 4 cores. sudo make install sudo ldconfig
-sudo ldconfig